-Being compliant, having a clear message, tracking conversions, and a partner that allows you to track messages are the key things for successful text message marketing campaigns.
-But there's a component to SMS marketing that should be followed carefully – the best practices.
+Being compliant, deciding on a clear message, tracking conversions, and having a partner that allows you to track messages are some things that are key for successful text message marketing campaigns.
+But there's an aspect of SMS marketing that should be followed carefully – the best practices.

 With new OTT tools, you might also need to have a chatbot that can enable you to keep longer and more complex conversations going or have a real person on the other end who can help with the requests.